inseong01/inseong01/README_EN.md

             </td>
             <td>
                 <a href="https://github.com/inseong01/QR-order-admin">2.
 QR-order-admin</a>
-                - Administrator service for handling QR orders and customizing stores for users.
+                - Administrator service for handling QR orders and customizing stores for users
             </td>
         </tr>
         <tr>